 Connecticut College - BA Fairfield University - MAT

 Tom Thorpe teaches Upper School English.
 He came to CA in 2012 from work at both St. Anne’s Episcopal and Graland Country Day schools in Denver.
 Thorpe served as Technology Coordinator at St. Anne’s as well as a Global Studies leader there.
 Prior to that, he worked at Graland as an Eighth Grade English teacher, team leader, Humanities Department Chair, and more.
 Thorpe co-founded and co-organized the Colorado Global Studies Symposium with Betsey Coleman and Jon Vogels.
 Prior to working in Denver, he taught English and History at New Canaan Country School in Connecticut.
 He holds a double major BA in Social/Cultural Anthropology and Religious Studies from Connecticut College, and a Master of Arts in Teaching, with an emphasis on secondary school curriculum and instruction, from Fairfield University.
 He serves on the Facing History and Ourselves Board, as well as the Rocky Mountain Parents as Teachers Board.
 Along with being certified in outdoor education, Thorpe presents regularly at local, national, and international conferences on English Curriculum, Technology, and Global Studies.
 He is Director of the REDI Lab program for Juniors and Seniors.

 Colorado College - BS University of Colorado - MEd

 Martha Smith has been an Upper School Science teacher at CA since 2010.
 Smith teaches Freshman Biology and Chemistry and is an Upper School advisor.
 Before coming to work full time, Smith was twice a long-term substitute at CA, teaching courses in Chemistry, Biology, and AP Chemistry.
 She is a Denver native who received her bachelor's in chemistry from Colorado College.
 Smith worked as an environmental chemist for three years after college before returning to graduate school.
 Her MEd is in Curriculum & Instruction with a specialization in Secondary Science from the University of Colorado.
 From there she went on to teach Chemistry and AP Chemistry for six years at Alameda High School.

-Colgate University - BS University of Pennsylvania - MA Colorado School of Mines - MCE
+Colgate University - BA University of Pennsylvania - MSEd Colorado School of Mines - MCE